- Check out the latest special offers from Premier Inn

-- With over 500 hotels located across the UK
+- Hotels located across the UK convenient for business & leisure

 Check on the weather in the UK before you book your holiday.
 Whatever kind of trip you are planning, take a look at today's temperature, the outlook for tomorrow and what the weather is usually like at this time of year.
 The UK weather guide shown below is for London.